Architecture of Wales: Major houses in north Wales

 Another notable house is Gloddaeth near Llandudno, which retains its hall still up the original hammer-beam roof and also a painted dais above the high table at the end of the hall.

-The Old Hall at Y Faenol (Y Vaynol), Port Dinorwic is an E-shaped building consisting of low 16th-century blocks with a more ornate right wing, which was probably added in the 1660s by Sir Griffith Williams.
+The Old Hall at Y Faenol (Y Vaynol), Y Felinheli (Port Dinorwic) is an E-shaped building consisting of low 16th-century blocks with a more ornate right wing, which was probably added in the 1660s by Sir Griffith Williams.
 This has a crow stepped gable.

 Plas Mawr in Conwy is one of the most impressive surviving courtyard houses of this period, which has recently been restored by Cadw.
 An Elizabethan townhouse, dating from the 16th century.
 The property was built by Robert Wynn, a member of the local gentry, following his marriage to his first wife, Dorothy Griffith.
 Plas Mawr occupied a plot of land off Conwy's High Street and was constructed in three phases between 1576 and 1585 at a total cost of around £800.

-There three phases of house construction – 1576–77, 1580 and 1585 – were probably overseen by several different senior craftsmen, possibly working to an original plan determined by a surveyor or mason working at the English royal court.
+These three phases of house construction – 1576–77, 1580 and 1585 – were probably overseen by several different senior craftsmen, possibly working to an original plan determined by a surveyor or mason working at the English royal court.
 Judging by the details of the roof design, a single master carpenter may have been used for all three parts of the build.